Coder-RD/SQL-Challenge/README.md

 3. ✍️ Write the SQL query.
 4. 🧪 Test the query on HackerRank.
 5. 🔍 Understand the solution.
+6. 🛠️ Debug SQL errors when required.
-6. 📂 Save the SQL solution in this repository.
+7. 📂 Save the SQL solution in this repository.
-7. 📸 Add the successful submission screenshot.
+8. 📸 Add the successful submission screenshot.
-8. 📝 Review the SQL concepts used.
+9. 📝 Review the SQL concepts used.
-9. 🚀 Continue to the next challenge.
+10. 🚀 Continue to the next challenge.

 ---